JVital2013/vitality-goes/README.md

 TODO

 ### goestools
 To assist you in configuring goestools for Vitality GOES, sample `goesrecv.conf` and `goesproc-goesr.conf` files have been included in the goestools-conf folder of this repository.
 These files are pretty close to "stock" suggested files.
-You do not need to use these exact configs, and you might want to remove sections you won't be using.
+You do not need to use these exact configs.
+You might want to remove sections you won't be using.
 In the end, your setup should be configured as follows:

 * If you plan on tracking satellite decoding statistics, make sure your `goesrecv.conf` file has a `statsd_address` defined where you are hosting Graphite/statsd
 * If you are going to enable EMWIN information, make sure you have the emwin handler enabled in `goesproc-goesr.conf` and it's not ignoring text files.